jerushasindhe-lgtm/mess-management-system/README.md

 **D3H05**

-Develop a solution for mess management.
+Develop a solution for mess hygiene.
 The solution should provide facilities to the mess admin and the students.
-For mess admins, they can manage coupons and other necessary details like menu, and pricing in the mess dashboard.
-Students can buy coupons from the mess dashboard only, deciding their desired meals for the week.
-The aim of the project will be to remove the hassle of buying coupons and provide a centralized platform for mess management.
+For mess admins, they can manage food quality  and other necessary details like food review, and rating in the mess dashboard.
+Students should get quick response  from the mess dashboard only, deciding their desired meals for the week.
+The aim of the project will be to remove the hassle of food taste and quality and provide a centralized platform for mess hygiene.

-- **Task 1 -** QR codes for each meal a day in place of paper coupons
+- **Task 1 -** QR codes for day review of food
-- **Task 2 -** Razorpay Integration
+- **Task 2 -** immediate changes

 ## ✨ SALIENT FEATURES OF OUR SOLUTION